 — Nightline (@Nightline) February 17, 2018

 In the words of Chadwick Boseman, who attended the illustrious Howard University, “You have everything possible in that experience.
 And the weird thing is I thought I will never have quite an experience like that ever again, yet here I am, in this movie.”
-As an African (Senegalese born and raised), and a Howard University student as well, the cultural bridge that Boseman refers to is one that I know too well.
 As he says “ the [HBCU] experience is one where you see the diversity of our blackness.
 People from the Caribbean, different countries in African, you see the difference within the states.
 You have classmates from France, London.”

 But unlike Wakanda, HBCUs are kingdoms where duality exists not as a rivalry, but in perfect symbiosis.
 It is one where T’Challa and Killmonger both get to sit on the throne Because maybe, the true force of Wakanda isn’t the utopia of vibranium, but the reality of a common diaspora.